AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/Viewer.md

 To change the displayed material, click `Load Material` and navigate to the [Materials/Examples/StandardSurface](../../resources/Materials/Examples/StandardSurface) or [Materials/Examples/UsdPreviewSurface](../../resources/Materials/Examples/UsdPreviewSurface) folders, which contain a selection of example materials in the MTLX format.

 Once a material is loaded into the viewer, its parameters may be inspected and adjusted by clicking the `Property Editor` and scrolling through the list of parameters.
 An edited material may be saved to the file system by clicking `Save Material`.
-Clicking on `Advanced Settings` and enabling `Show Advanced Properties` will extend the set of material properties that are displayed in the editor.

 Multiple material documents can be combined in a single session by navigating to `Advanced Settings` and enabling `Merge Materials`.
 Loading new materials with this setting enabled will add them to the current material list, where they can be assigned to geometry via the `Assigned Material` drop-down box.
 Alternatively the `LEFT` and `RIGHT` arrows can be used to cycle through the list of available materials.